HexalCCG/hexal/pre-design.md

 - Action spell
   - Play during your main phase 1 or 2
   - Play as many as you like
+  - Instant provides an effect and is discarded
+  - Permanent stays on the battlefield
+  - Enchantment attaches to creature
 - Reaction spell
   - Can be played any time in response to another action
   - Resolved as a stack like Magic
+- Item
+  - Played like an action spell but is not a spell
+  - Instant provides an effect and is discarded
+  - Permanent is placed on the battlefield permanently
+  - Equipped is attached to a creature and provides it with an effect

 ## Combat